jondwaite/jondwaite.github.io/content/post/2019-01-29-dynamic-persistent-volumes-with-cse-kubernetes-and-ceph.md

   </tr>
 </table>

 Wow, this post ended up way longer than I was anticipating when I started writing it.
-Hopefully there&#8217;s something useful for you in amongst all of that.
+Hopefully there's something useful for you in amongst all of that.

-I&#8217;d like to thank members of the vExpert community for their encouragement and advice in getting this post written up and as always, if you have any feedback please leave a comment.
+I'd like to thank members of the vExpert community for their encouragement and advice in getting this post written up and as always, if you have any feedback please leave a comment.

 Time-permitting, there will be a followup to this post which details how to deploy containers to this platform using the persistent storage made available, both directly in Kubernetes and using Helm charts.
-I&#8217;d also like to cover some of the more advanced issues using persistent storage in containers raises &#8211; in particular backup/recovery and replication/high availability of data stored in this manner.
+I'd also like to cover some of the more advanced issues using persistent storage in containers raises - in particular backup/recovery and replication/high availability of data stored in this manner.

 Jon